secretstartups/handbook/people-group/people-experience-team/index.html.md

 Cadence: Every Quarter / As per requirement of Security Audit Team

 This audit is meant to identify and fix errors that occur during onboarding, termination, promotions, relocation, country conversion and any other changes that take place throughout the year to a team member's access level in BambooHR profile.
-This audit is handled by the BambooHR Admin.
+This audit is handled by the BambooHR Provisioners.

 Process: